theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/dynamics-with-yunIO.md

 Follow the steps below to synchronize customer data in Dynamics 356 Business Central with customer data in SAP:

-1. Integrate the yunIO service created in [Setup in yunIO](#setup-in-yunio) as a custom connector in Power Automate, see [Integrating a yunIO Service with Power Automate](integrating-a-yunio-service-with-power-automate.md#configuring-a-yunio-custom-connector-in-power-automate).
+1. Integrate the yunIO service created in [Setup in yunIO](#setup-in-yunio) as a custom connector in Power Automate, see [Integrate a yunIO Service with Power Automate](integrate-a-yunio-service-with-power-automate.md#configuring-a-yunio-custom-connector-in-power-automate).
 2. Create a new workflow that is triggered when a customer data is modified in the Dynamics 365 Business Central table *customers*.
 3. Use a *RowID* to keep track of the modified record.<br>
 ![dynamics-get-data](../assets/images/yunio/articles/dynamics-get-data.png){:class="img-responsive"}